 Most states have no age limit for when the money has to be used.
 So there’s flexibility if a child decides to take some time off before deciding if college is right for them.
 You can also choose to change the beneficiary to another family member.

 Withdrawals of earnings not used for educational purposes may be subject to a 10% penalty.
 Those withdrawals will be included in the beneficiary’s taxable income.

-For 529 plans, the investment objectives, risks, charges and expenses of municipal fund securities should be carefully considered before investing.
-The official statement, which can be obtained by calling (866) 551-0060, contains this and other information about the municipal fund securities and should be read carefully before investing.
+For 529 plans, investors should consider the investment objectives, risks, charges and expenses associated with municipal fund securities before investing.
+More information about municipal fund securities is available in the issuer’s official statement.
+The official statement should be read carefully before investing.

 The information contained here is general and should not be considered legal or tax advice.
 Laws of a particular state and your particular situation may significantly affect the general information presented here.
 The availability of the tax or other benefits mentioned here may be conditioned on meeting certain requirements.
 State tax deductions mentioned here may only be available if you invest in a 529 plan offered by the state in which you reside.
 COUNTRY Financial and our representatives cannot give tax or legal advice.
 You should consult your attorney or tax advisor regarding your specific legal or tax situation.

 529 College Savings Plans offered by each state differ in options and benefits.
 The plan for you depends on your specific objectives and circumstances.
 Please consider each plan's investment options, fees and state tax implications.

 Registered Broker/Dealer offering securities products and services: